kbindesh/eks-masterclass/Module-02_Setting_up_EKS_Cluster/01-Create_and_Configure_EKS_Cluster.md

-# Seting up Elastic Kubernetes Service (EKS) Cluster
+# Setting up Elastic Kubernetes Service (EKS) Cluster

 In this section, we will learn how to setup an Amazon EKS cluster, a Production-grade Kubernetes distribution.